 The average mouth is made to hold only 28 teeth.
 It can be painful when 32 teeth try to fit in a mouth that is meant to hold only 28 teeth.
 These four other teeth are your third molars, also known as “wisdom teeth”.

-As Oral and Maxillofacial surgeons our doctors are uniquely trained to manage your wisdom tooth extraction.
+As an oral and maxillofacial surgeon, Peter Stefanuto, DDS is uniquely trained to manage your wisdom tooth extraction.
 Extensive experience operating in and around the vital structures of the upper and lower jaws is invaluable when considering who to trust with your wisdom tooth extraction.
-Ask your general dentist (aka dental surgeon) for a referral to have your wisdom teeth evaluated (in your late teens) by the team at APEX Surgical and experience the level of care provided by our dually-qualified surgeons.
+Ask your general dentist (aka dental surgeon) for a referral to have your wisdom teeth evaluated (in your late teens) by the team at APEX Surgical and experience the level of care provided by our dually-qualified surgeon.
 If you are concerned about your wisdom teeth, no referral is necessary- call the office and we will be able to evaluate your personal situation and recommend appropriate care.